chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell.md

 ## What does this plugin do?

-The Allen Cell Segmenter is a napari plugin that consists of a **pre-designed** classical image segmentation workflow for many cellular components.
-It has optimized classical segmentation workflow steps for different types of segmentation problems.
+The Allen Cell Segmenter is a Napari plugin that consists of pre designed classical image segmentation workflow for many cellular components for **3D data**.
 You can choose which images most resemble your data and adjust parameters within the workflow steps to optimize the segmentation quality on your data.

 ## Demo of *Allen Cell Segmenter*